zzephryyk/zzephryyk/README.md

 - 👦 Software developer at 15 years old.
 - 🌱 Currently, I'm learning new technologies and development techniques.
 - 💼 I've worked with FastAPI and Flask on API development projects.
-- ⚙️ I love automation and building analyzers.
+- ⚙️ I love automation and analyzers.
 - ❤️ I enjoy contributing to open-source projects and collaborating with the community.

 ## Technologies I Like